-One would have thought that with the memories he had of his parents playing favourites between himself and Esau, that Jacob would have treated his children equally.
-Instead he favoured the sons of the wife that he loved the most.
-Rachel’s death while giving birth to Jacob’s last son, Benjamin, seems only to have made Joseph even more obsessed with Rachel’s sons, Joseph and Benjamin (Genesis 35:16-20).
+One would have thought that with the memories he had of his parents playing favourites between himself and Esau, Jacob would have treated his children equally.
+Instead, he favoured the sons of the wife that he loved the most.
+Rachel’s death while giving birth to Jacob’s last son, Benjamin, seemed only to have made Joseph even more obsessed with Rachel’s sons, Joseph and Benjamin (Genesis 35:16-20).

 (Genesis 37:1-11) Joseph was obvious in showing favour to Joseph over his other sons.
 He even gave Joseph a richly ornamented coat as a special gift.
 This provoked resentment and jealousy in the brothers.

-As a youth, Joseph also seemed to do little to endear himself to his older brothers.
+Joseph also seemed to do little to endear himself to his older brothers as a youth.
 Reporting back to his father and giving bad reports certainly didn’t make them love him.
 And, to top it off, he had dreams of being the leader of the family and went on to share those with his brothers.

-(Genesis 37:12-28) It is not surprising that Joseph’s brothers were annoyed with him but this was a deep jeolousy that turned to hatred.
+(Genesis 37:12-28) It is not surprising that Joseph’s brothers were annoyed with him, but their deep jealousy turned to hatred.

-(Genesis 37:29-36) On Reuben’s return all of the brothers agreed to deceive Jacob into thinking his son had been killed by wild animals.
+(Genesis 37:29-36) On Reuben’s return, all of the brothers agreed to deceive Jacob into thinking wild animals had killed his son.
 They killed a goat and soaked Joseph’s beautiful coat in it.
 When shown the torn and bloodied coat, Jacob couldn’t be comforted.
-Even at that point the brothers could have told the truth and gone in search of Joseph.
-But even while watching their father suffer and grieve they would not admit their sin.
+Even then, the brothers could have told the truth and gone searching for Joseph.
+But they would not admit their sin even while watching their father suffer and grieve.

 Meanwhile, Joseph’s pain was of a different sort.
 Added to the knowledge that his own brothers had sold him into slavery was the reality of going from pampered son status to slave status.
 Joseph’s story will be continued in the Bible lessons Joseph in Egypt and Joseph Saves His Family.